linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Sloan - Fundamental Analylsis Redux.md

 # I. INTRODUCTION

 I have spent much of my career teaching students how to interpret financial statements.
 A key lesson I impress on students is that they should not make financial decisions based solely on a handful of financial ratios.
-Instead, they should conduct a thorough analysis of the underlying business and carefully analyze the extent to which the accounting numbers reflect economic reality. $^{1}$
+Instead, they should conduct a thorough analysis of the underlying business and carefully analyze the extent to which the accounting numbers reflect economic reality.$^{1}$

 Accounting textbooks are replete with examples of how accounting principles can distort economic reality.
 The requirement to expense most investments in research and development is a case in point.
 In other cases, managers must choose between accounting methods that can poorly reflect economic reality.
 Examples include different inventory cost flow assumptions and different long-lived asset depreciation and amortization methods.
 Finally, many accounting numbers require substantial judgement and estimation.
 Examples include the allowance for loan losses on receivables and the liability for employee postretirement benefit obligations.